Croatia and the Russo-Ukrainian war: Political reaction

-Krešo Beljak of Croatian Peasant Party, considers that "both Russia and USA run the imperialist war in Ukraine at the expense of poor Ukrainians".
-He also criticized Zelensky for "only asking for weapons, not humanitarian aid", or a "ceasefire".
-In one of his speeches in Croatian parliament he also said that: "in Ukraine, USA is waging a war against Russia up until a final Ukrainian" [is alive].

-President of Croatia Zoran Milanović expressed mostly (according to conclusions made by journalists and political analysts) opinions which favoured Russia, although he himself was saying that he is: "neither Ukrainian enemy, nor Russian friend".
-Milanović was commended in Russian media because of his statements, while at the same time he ended on a black list of Ukrainian website Myrotvorets.
-Milanović even provoked a furious reaction from the Ukrainian Ministry of Foreign Affairs, which summoned the Croatian ambassador in Kyiv on consultations due to Milanović's statements.
-Prime Minister Plenković apologised to Ukrainians for Milanović's statements.
-When Politico wrote about possibility of Ukrainian troops being trained in EU including in Croatia, Milanović was first to rise up against it.
-He said that he will block any initiative of Ukrainians receiving their training in Croatia.
-In a response to that, Milanović again became a "star" of Russian media, with Russian state-owned news agency TASS for example quoting Milanović's statement that "NATO is a warring party in Ukraine".
-On 21 October 2024, Russian news site Vzglyad called Milanović: "a main Russian agent in EU who does not get enough credit" and described him as a man who "skillfuly used his limited authorities to put obstacles before NATO adventures related to Ukraine".

 Retired admiral Davor Domazet Lošo expressed opinions aligned with the Russian interpretation of the war, claiming that the war in Ukraine is a clash between "Christ and Antichrist" where Collective west plays the role of an Antichrist".
 This will surely make Putin a winner, claimed Domazet.
 He also stated that, "The Ukrainian language is a dialect of the Russian language" and that "Kyiv never was a Ukrainian city".
-Pro-Russian opinions on the war were also expressed by former members of populist, Eurosceptic former political party Živi zid.
-Former member of this party Ivan Vilibor Sinčić complained against Croatian government's decision to grant 3500 HRK of financial aid to Ukrainian refugees.
+Pro-Russian opinions on the war were also expressed by former members of the populist, Eurosceptic former political party Živi zid.
+Former member of this party Ivan Vilibor Sinčić complained against the Croatian government's decision to grant 3500 HRK of financial aid to Ukrainian refugees.
 Former Živi zid member Branimir Bunjac also expressed his support to Russia on social networks.
-Ivan Pernar was one of the largest supporters of Russian invasion of Ukraine, and he used his Telegram channel to spread Russian propaganda.
+Ivan Pernar was one of the largest supporters of the Russian invasion of Ukraine, and he used his Telegram channel to spread Russian propaganda.